artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 The short report shown in the console log of the related :ref:`job details <job-details>` page will include a count of rows with invalid ``language`` values, as well as a list of the invalid values found during the validation test.
-Additionally, the details included in the downloadable :ref:`verbose report <csv-validation-short-long>` will also include a list of CSV row numbers where issues have been found.
+Additionally, the downloadable :ref:`detailed report <csv-validation-short-long>` will also include a list of CSV row numbers where issues have been found.

 **Recommendation**